 (Non-compliance with above conditions will result in NOC cancellation and legal action under Environment Protection Act 1986.)

-CGWA regulates groundwater development through updated 2026 guidelines that emphasize sustainability and digital monitoring.
-CGWA issues 'No Objection Certificates (NOC) for groundwater extraction to industries, infrastructure projects, and mining operations.
+CGWA regulates groundwater development through updated 2026 guidelines emphasizing sustainability and digital monitoring.
+CGWA issues No Objection Certificates (NOC) for water boring and groundwater extraction to industries, infrastructure projects, and mining operations.
 The 2026 framework includes enhanced compliance requirements and real-time monitoring through telemetry systems.

 The Authority exercises the following powers in 2026: